90-Day Marketing Plan

 What we sell them

-The owner story ("Houston's only Venezuelan + Mediterranean café, run by a Venezuelan-Syrian couple") and a date-night tasting in the underused 5–7pm window.
+The owner story ("a Venezuelan family café in Montrose, run by mom and dad") and a date-night tasting in the underused 5–7pm window.

 Where they live